Dental abscess: Signs and symptoms

 The pain is continuous and may be described as extreme, growing, sharp, shooting, or throbbing.
 Putting pressure or warmth on the tooth may induce extreme pain.
 The area may be sensitive to touch and possibly swollen as well.
 This swelling may be present at either the base of the tooth, the gum, and/or the cheek, and sometimes can be reduced by applying ice packs.

 An acute abscess may be painless but still have a swelling present on the gum.
 It is important to get anything that presents like this checked by a dental professional as it may become chronic later.

 In some cases, a tooth abscess may perforate bone and start draining into the surrounding tissues creating local facial swelling.
-In some cases, the lymph glands in the neck will become swollen and tender in response to the infection.
+In some cases, the lymph nodes in the neck will become swollen and tender in response to the infection.
 It may even feel like a migraine as the pain can transfer from the infected area.
-The pain does not normally transfer across the face, only upwards or downwards as the nerves that serve each side of the face are separate.
+The pain does not normally transfer across the face, only upward or downward as the nerves that serve each side of the face are separate.

 Severe aching and discomfort on the side of the face where the tooth is infected is also fairly common, with the tooth itself becoming unbearable to touch due to extreme amounts of pain.

 Complications

 If left untreated, a severe tooth abscess may become large enough to perforate bone and extend into the soft tissue eventually becoming osteomyelitis and cellulitis respectively.
 From there it follows the path of least resistance and may spread either internally or externally.
 The path of the infection is influenced by such things as the location of the infected tooth and the thickness of the bone, muscle and fascia attachments.

 External drainage may begin as a boil which bursts allowing pus drainage from the abscess, intraorally (usually through the gum) or extraorally.
-Chronic drainage will allow an epithelial lining to form in this communication to form a pus draining canal (fistula).
+Chronic drainage will allow an epithelial lining to form in this communication to form a pus-draining canal (fistula).
 Sometimes this type of drainage will immediately relieve some of the painful symptoms associated with the pressure.

 Internal drainage is of more concern as growing infection makes space within the tissues surrounding the infection.
 Severe complications requiring immediate hospitalization include Ludwig's angina, which is a combination of growing infection and cellulitis which closes the airway space causing suffocation in extreme cases.
-Also infection can spread down the tissue spaces to the mediastinum which has significant consequences on the vital organs such as the heart.
+Also infection can spread down the tissue spaces to the mediastinum, causing significant consequences on the vital organs such as the heart.
 Another complication, usually from upper teeth, is a risk of sepsis traveling through pathways to which it can possibly lead to endocarditis, brain abscess (extremely rare), or meningitis (also rare).

 Depending on the severity of the infection, the sufferer may feel only mildly ill, or may in extreme cases require hospital care.